Root Canal Therapy Radiograph Woes

 Taking a radiograph during a root canal can be such a challenge.
 Ensuring that you have proper isolation throughout the entire process is imperative.
 I always suggest leaving the rubber dam in place while taking the x-ray, too.
 This can be cumbersome, but it is better for the process in order to avoid any recontamination during your procedure.

 That being said, there are two things that can go wrong when you are taking x-rays.
-And this goes for any x-ray, for that matter.
-It doesn’t just have to be while you are doing a root canal.
+And this goes for any x-ray, for that matter, not just ones that you perform during root canals.

-The first radiograph problem is when you have not obtained the entire tooth in your image.
+The first problem is when you have not obtained the entire tooth in your image.

-In endo, the equivalent would be when you don’t grab the apex in your picture.
+The endo equivalent of this would be when you don’t grab the apex in your picture.
 So what do you do?
 How do you fix that?
-And how do you easily train your team members to fix it in the next x-ray so that they don’t take a gazillion x-rays on your patients?
+And how do you easily train your team members to fix it in the next x-ray so that they don’t subject your patients to a gazillion x-rays?

 Well, if you miss the apex, then you need to adjust your SENSOR.